 The use of heat is noteworthy, as it tends to cause the food to undergo a few structural changes.
 Whether or not this has a negative impact on the nutritional content of the food is not yet known, but raw food devotees often consider this an important distinction.

-By contrast, freeze-dried foods are not heated at any point in the manufacturing process.
+By contrast, freeze-dried dog foods are not heated at any point in the manufacturing process.

 The freeze-drying process begins with already-frozen foods, which are then placed in large machines that lower the atmospheric pressure around the food.
 This causes the water to sublimate (transition from ice directly to gas) and diffuse out of the food.

-This means that freeze-dried foods have not been cooked at all – a fact many raw-food feeders greatly appreciate.
+This means that freeze-dried dog food has not been cooked at all – a fact many raw-food feeders greatly appreciate.

 Additionally, because the food’s structure remains largely intact (aside from shrinkage), the ingredients still resemble their original shape.
 This makes it easy to look at a pea, for example, and know exactly what it is.